algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 # Functional Specification Document

-## Project Name: [Retro-gamaing]
+## Project Name: [x86x16bits Retro-gaming]

 ## Project Overview

-Our team get a task from Algosup, the objective is to create the game called "Pac man" with assembly language [^1].
+Our team get a task from Algosup, the project is to create the game called "Pac man" with assembly language [^1].

+This project is about remaking a video games called "Pac-Man" in assembly language

 ---
- So what is Pac man ?
+ So what is Pac-Man ?
 ![PAC-MAN](https://ocremix.org/files/images/games/arc/2/pac-man-arc-title-80834.jpg)

 >Pac-Man is a maze-based and a singleplayer video game set in a brightly colored.
-The player takes control of a round, yellow character, known as Pac Man.
+The player takes control of a round, yellow character, known as Pac-Man.
 The objective of the game is to clear all the dots from the maze while avoiding four colorful ghosts who are out to catch Pac-Man.
 The player earns points by consuming dots and, occasionally, larger dots, which temporarily turn the ghosts blue and vulnerable.

 ### Project Purpose

 [Explain why the project is being undertaken and its overall objectives.]

+Improve the new students' skills of ALgosup with a low level language...

 ### Project Goals

 [List the specific goals and outcomes the project aims to achieve.]

-The students of Algosup are divided in eight team with a special role, each team have the same exercise to create the game Pac man in 16 bits assembly language with a provided environment called "NS-DOS" and its emulator "DOS BOX".
+The students of Algosup are divided in eight team with a special role, each team have the same exercise to create the game Pac-Man in 16 bits assembly language with a provided environment called "MS-DOS" and its emulator "DOSBox".

 ### Project Scope